Rent safe and private dog parks hosted by locals

 Cognitive enrichment can be the perfect solution here.
 Paired with appropriate physical fulfillment, mental stimulation activities like food puzzles, snuffle mats, and thoughtful training sessions can keep your dog entertained without running either of you to the ground.
 Impulse control and brain games are a great way to use up excess energy.

-An added bonus: Your pup can play cognitive games even if they’re entering their senior years or recovering from an injury.
-In fact, mental exercise is possible in just about any situation: during inclement weather, at your own home or a friend’s house, out in a public park, if you’re ever stuck in a small space, and more.
-The opportunities are endless.
+An added bonus?
+Your pup can play cognitive games even if they’re entering their senior years or recovering from an injury.
+In fact, mental exercise is possible in just about any situation: during inclement weather, at your own home or while visiting a friend’s house, in a public park, if you’re ever stuck in a small space… The opportunities are endless.

 Looking for some activities to get your dog’s brain going?
 We’ve put together some of our favorite mental exercises in this article.
 You can also read more about canine enrichment overall in our comprehensive guide!